Lo-GR/PierreBakery3.Solution/README.md

 ---

 ## _Description_ 📃
 This MVC webpage will present it's user with a splash screen with displays of all "Flavors" and "Treats" available.
-All CRUD functionality is present for both Machine and Engineer data and options are presented in an explorable fashion on the webpage.
+All CRUD functionality is present for both Flavor and Treat data and options are presented in an explorable fashion on the webpage.
 A user can also register and login into their own personal accounts using passwords.
 Only logged in users are able to utilize Create, Update, or Delete functionality of classes.

 This is a practice project for practicing C#, Razor, ASP .NET framework, Entity Framework, MySQl, Databases, Identity and MVC for a course at Epicodus.